 Thank you for your question about scholarly information.

 Scholarly Information (from databases) is considered to be:

 - Written by someone knowledgeable in the subject

-This makes scholarly information useful for college-level research papers/projects.
-It is considered to be quality information, and therefore it improves the quality of the student's paper it is used in.
+- It is considered to be quality information, and therefore it improves the quality of the student's paper.

 Thank you for using ASK US.
 Please contact your Campus Library/ARC for help locating scholarly sources.